-For fiscal 2012, we paid Mr. Alberini a bonus of \$ under the MIP, we paid Ms. Boone a bonus of \$ under the MIP, and we paid Mr. Dunaj a bonus of \$ s
+For fiscal 2012, Mr. Alberini earned a bonus of \$279,825 under the MIP, Ms. Boone earned a bonus of \$39,210 under the MIP, and Mr. Dunaj earned a bonus of \$75,000 under the MIP.

 In addition, from time to time the compensation committee may approve cash bonuses outside of the MIP on a discretionary basis for reasons such as individual performance or in connection with an executive officer's initial employment arrangement with the Company or other events, and such bonus awards may overlap with bonus awards paid under the MIP.
 For example, for fiscal 2012, in addition to her MIP award, Ms. Boone received a bonus of \$40,000 as part of her initial employment arrangement with the Company and a bonus of \$100,000 in connection with the completion of the Company's initial public offering.
+In addition, for fiscal 2012, Ms. Boone earned a discretionary bonus of \$25,790.